Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

 There are two aspects to encryption.
 The first aspect is the aforementioned `cray-kubernetes-encryption` Helm chart, which runs within Kubernetes and determines when existing secret data can be rewritten.
 The second aspect is control plane configuration of the `kubeapi` process.

-For Control Plane nodes encryption, configuration is written to `/etc/cray/kubernetes/encryption` and `kubeapi` containers are restarted.
+For control plane nodes encryption, configuration is written to `/etc/cray/kubernetes/encryption` and `kubeapi` containers are restarted.

 For Kubernetes secret encryption, once all control plane nodes agree on encryption ciphers and their keys, `cray-kubernetes-encryption` will rewrite all secret data.